 On one side are business managers and data analysts who need the information.
 On the other are security and risk managers trying to protect data and ensure compliance with rules such as the European Union’s General Data Protection Regulation (GDPR).

 Unfortunately, this power struggle often has no winner.
 For example, analysts may be denied access to data or don’t receive it quickly enough for their needs because risk managers don’t have access to a solution they feel confident will protect their assets when shared.

-Data Republic offers an answer to this no-win impasse: Senate, our data-sharing platform that streamlines data access and analysis processes, while ensuring data governance controls are adhered to.
+Data Republic offers an answer to this no-win impasse: our data-sharing platform that streamlines data access and analysis processes, while ensuring data governance controls are adhered to.

 Avoiding Data Analysis Compromises

-Senate also solves another problem caused by the power struggle: data protection techniques that can greatly reduce the usefulness of data analysis.
+Data Republic also solves another problem caused by the power struggle: data protection techniques that can greatly reduce the usefulness of data analysis.